Meet our Team

 Jennifer Stromer-Galley is a Professor in the School of Information Studies and Director for the Center for Computational and Data Science.
 She is an affiliated faculty member with the Department of Communication and Rhetorical Studies and with the Department of Political Science, and Past President of the Association of Internet Researchers.

-An Assistant Professor at the School of Information Studies at Syracuse University.
+Jeff Hemsley is an Assistant Professor at the School of Information Studies at Syracuse University and Co-Director of CCDS.
 He is co-author of the book Going Viral (Polity Press, 2013 and winner of ASIS&T Best Science Books of 2014 Information award and selected by Choice magazine as an Outstanding Academic Title for 2014), which explains what virality is, how it works technologically and socially, and draws out the implications of this process for social change.

 Dr. Acuna received a Ph.D. in Computer Science from the University of Minnesota, Twin Cities.
 During his graduate studies, he was part of the Center for Cognitive Sciences in the Department of Psychology and received a NIH Neuro-physical-computational Sciences (NPCS) Graduate Training Fellowship from the Department of Neuroscience.